 1. However, enrollment will be allowed when the outstanding obligation is two hundred dollars ($200.00) or less for currently enrolled students.

-2. The University will continue to withhold diplomas, transcripts, certificates of credit, or grade reports until the student involved has satisfied all debts or obligations or meets the criteria established in T.C.A. § 49-9-108.
+2. The University will continue to withhold diplomas, transcripts, certificates of credit, or grade reports until the student involved has satisfied all debts or obligations of balances over one hundred dollars ($100.00) or meets the criteria established in T.C.A. § 49-7-166.